 How Does Winter Affect Your Mood?

 If you live in the northern latitudes, you’re likely missing the sun more than most, and you may be feeling its effects on your psyche.
-Seasonal affective disorder (SAD) raises its ugly head this time of year, and if you’re not getting enough exposure to light, you may be experiencing symptoms like fatigue, low energy, sadness, mood swings, and depression.
+Seasonal affective disorder (SAD) raises its ugly head this time of year, and if you’re not getting enough exposure to light, you may be experiencing symptoms like fatigue, low energy, sadness, mood swings and depression.

 Even if you’re not completely in the throes of SAD, you may still feel the effects of the shorter days and the winter weather.
-We humans are just too tied into the sun not to feel a change when it’s absent.
+We humans are just too tied to the sun not to feel a change when it’s absent.
 According to a 2009 study, decreased exposure to sunlight increases cognitive impairment, which may be why your thinking has slowed a bit.

 Another 2009 study found that bad weather affected people’s memory.
-Researchers quizzed shoppers to see how well they could remember 10 unusual objects in the checkout area of a shop on bright, sunny days, and again on cloudy, rainy days.
+Researchers quizzed shoppers to see how well they could remember 10 unusual objects in the checkout area of a shop on bright, sunny days and again on cloudy, rainy days.
 You can probably guess that the shoppers quizzed on the bright day could remember more objects than the shoppers quizzed on the rainy day.

 The evidence is strong: lack of sunlight, paired with cold, windy weather, affects mood.
-But you don’t have to sit back and accept it.
+However, you don’t have to sit back and accept it.
 There are many things you can do to still enjoy the winter months with a happy heart and bounce in your step.

-10 Ways to Boost Your Mood This Winter
+10 Ways To Boost Your Mood This Winter

 Below are some of the most effective ways to boost your mood when it’s dark and cold out.

 If the weather is prohibitive, try one of the lights that are made specifically for chasing away SAD.
 These are called “light therapy boxes.”
 They produce broad-spectrum light that most closely resembles real sunlight, so they are usually more effective than just a standard light bulb.

 In addition to getting more exposure to light, it also helps to brighten up the areas where you spend most of your time.
 Flood your work and home spaces with as much natural light as you can.
 Open up the drapes and let the light in.

-Next, work with color to improve your mood.
+Next, work with color to boost your mood.
 Studies have found that certain colors can affect how we feel, so use that to your advantage.
-Yellow is generally seen as a bright and happy color, so see if you can incorporate some into your spaces, either with a strategically placed pillow, some pictures, or in the accents on your desk.
+Yellow is generally seen as a bright and happy color, so see if you can incorporate some into your spaces, either with a strategically placed pillow, some pictures or in the accents on your desk.

-Pictures of nature are great options for either the home or the office, as they help induce calm and contentment.
+Pictures of nature are great options for either the home or the office as they help induce calm and contentment.
 Get some fresh flowers and place them where they’re easily seen.
 You can be as creative as you like.
 Any changes you make will likely help you feel better.

-Try to adopt a winter sport that you enjoy, like skiing or ice skating, or take up one that you can do indoors that will be fun, like racquetball, swimming, or dancing.
-Try some new home equipment that will inspire you, like a rebounder or a virtual reality exercise program, or get some DVDs and exercise along with an instructor.
+Try to adopt a winter sport that you enjoy like skiing or ice skating or take up one that you can do indoors that will be fun like racquetball, swimming or dancing.
+Try some new home equipment that will inspire you like a rebounder or a virtual reality exercise program or get some DVDs and exercise along with an instructor.

-4. Get enough sleep.
+4. Get Enough Sleep

 Lack of sleep can make you feel groggy and tired, but it can also negatively affect your mood.
 Harvard Medical School notes that sleep and mood “are closely connected,” and that poor or inadequate sleep can cause irritability and stress.
 Even partial sleep deprivation can encourage feelings of sadness and anxiety.

-Get up and go to bed at the same time every day, avoid stimulants like caffeine and alcohol before bed, keep the technology out of the bedroom (including televisions), keep your room cool and dark, and establish a pre-sleep routine that include at least 30 minutes of a calming activity before bed.
+Get up and go to bed at the same time every day, avoid stimulants like caffeine and alcohol before bed, keep the technology out of the bedroom — including televisions — keep your room cool and dark, and establish a presleep routine that includes at least 30 minutes of a calming activity before bed.

-5. Get social.
+5. Get Social

 Researchers from the University of Rochester reported in 2017 that experiencing and even just anticipating events that you know you’re going to enjoy helps chase away the blues all day long.
 If those events involve spending time with people you care about, your mood lifts even more.